lunaboards-dev/laine/README.md

 Most everything can be changed in the config file and/or editing the HTML/CSS files.

+This has been abandoned soon after it was uploaded to GitHub, as it is being ported to Node.JS. :(

 ## HTTPS

 Use Let's Encrypt.
 Just do it.